nimaid/LPHK/README.md

 # LPHK
-A hotkey mapper for the Novation Launchpad
+A Novation Launchpad keyboard macro scripting language

 ## What does it do?
 The goal of this project is to implement a keyboard and mouse macro binding system for the Novation Launchpad.